 Step 1: Mask off and protect surrounding areas

-The budget friendly traditional tiling process with mortar can get a little messy so I wanted to make sure I didn’t splash around or scratch up our new tub.
-I masked off the tub to protect it and covered the part of the flooring that could get messy.
+The traditional tiling process with mortar can get a little messy so I wanted to make sure I didn’t get any mortar on the floor or the bathtub and avoided scratching up our new tub.
+I masked off the tub to protect it and covered part of the bathroom floor.

 Step 2: Waterproof the shower walls